 In addition to lighting up different colors according to the source, the volume is again controlled by your PC/Laptop/phone.

-You may or may not like this feature, but I personally don’t mind it.
+You may or may not like this feature, but I don’t mind it.

 The difference this time around is that the Cobalt’s colors vary a bit from the original Red version:

-Again, doesn’t matter much but should be pointed out.
+Again, it doesn’t matter much but should be pointed out.

 Convenience

-Another thing I noticed when I first compared the 2 is that the 3.5mm jack protrudes out a bit from the DAC on the newer Cobalt.
+Another thing I noticed when first comparing the 2 is that the 3.5mm jack protrudes out a bit from the DAC on the newer Cobalt.

 You’ll notice this in the picture above.
 By contrast, the Red’s jack is kind of seated in the unit.

-I found this had no effect on the sound as neither of them cuts out or gives me any issues.
+I found this did not affect the sound as neither of them cuts out or gives me any issues.

 Again you’re getting a provided leatherette case but the Cobalt also includes an OTG cable which I thought was a nice addition.